atlas-bi/website/src/docs/bi-library/etl/supplementary-etls/sqlize-crystal-reports.md

 If you are running this with Atlas Automation Hub, keep in mind that it must run on a windows server.
 Run the command over ssh on a windows server.

-A windows ssh command will look something similar to this.
+A example windows ssh command will look something similar to this.

 ```bash
 cd c:/Users/Public & \